top of page

 Practical Tips for Balanced Protein Intake

-1. Choose whole foods: Natural sources like eggs, beans, fish, and seeds are ideal as they provide essential vitamins and minerals alongside protein.
+1. Choose whole foods: Natural sources like eggs, beans, fish, poultry, nuts and seeds are ideal as they provide essential vitamins and minerals alongside protein.

-2. Limit processed supplements: Protein powders can help in specific scenarios but often lack the micronutrients (vitamins and minerals) found in food as well as very often contain unnecessary ingredients like artificial sweeteners (sucralose), emulsifiers, thickeners etc.
+2. Limit processed protein supplements: Protein powders can help in specific scenarios (such as people with certain health conditions) but often lack the micronutrients (vitamins and minerals) found in whole food as well as very often contain unnecessary ingredients like artificial sweeteners (sucralose), emulsifiers, thickeners etc.

-3. Combine plant-based sources: Pair incomplete proteins (e.g., grains + legumes) for a complete amino acid profile.
+3. Combine plant-based sources: Pair different proteins (e.g., grains + legumes) to get optimal amount of all amino acids if you are on plant-based diet.

 4. Track your needs: Use online tools or nutrition apps to calculate protein content in meals.
 For example: NutriData, Cronometer, MyFitnessPal.

 Protein is indispensable for growth, repair, and overall health.
-By consuming a variety of protein-rich foods—both plant and animal-based—you can easily meet your needs.
+By consuming a variety of protein-rich foods—whether plant or animal-based—you can easily meet your needs.
 However, balance is critical: eating too much or too little protein can have long-term consequences.
 Aim to tailor your intake to your body weight, activity level, and health goals for optimal results.

 If you want to improve your diet, you have tried diets and they have not worked for you and you want to determine for yourself a sustainable healthy diet that works for your body and with your lifestyle, do reach out to me to schedule a session for nutrition counselling at info@katrinpeo.com